BAMresearch/Trinamic_TMCL_IOC/README.md

   - make a convenience method that allows us to set the current position to zero user value
   - make a method that starts a home action when HOMF or HOMR is set to 1.
   - tie the above together with a neat bow.
+  - check the limit switch setting: is the "right" limit switch the negative or positive limit?

 ## License